dhuss42/ft_irc/progress.md

 [x] handle TOPIC COMMAND
 	-> changeTopic() in Channel.cpp

-[] handle MODE
+[x] handle MODE (only channel modes)
-	[] check wether target exists on network
+	[x] check if channel exists on network
-	[] check wether target is user or Channel
-	[] Don't understand: If <target> is a different nick than the user who sent the command, the ERR_USERSDONTMATCH (502) numeric is returned.
+	[x] when no string is given returns current channel modes -> test this with irssi
+	[x] returns creation time of the channel
+		-> const time_t Channel::getCreationTime(void) const
-	[] if target is channel, user sending command musst have appropriate channel priviledges
+	[x] if target is channel, user sending command musst have appropriate channel priviledges [x] check Types
+		- Type A
+		- Type B
+			k	-> password
+			o	-> nick
+		- Type C
+			+l needs parameter
+			-l not
+		- Type D
+			i and t -> toggles

 [] handle PRIVMSG

-// GENERAL THING TO DO!
-	- ALL METHODS isClient, addInvUsers etc. work without passing the client pointer as arg and can be done with strings

 ## ====== Day 19 == 19.09 ====== ()
-[] change Client Objects into nicks for most methods []
+[x] created getters and setters for Server related stuff [x] wrote some basic functions for commands (all ready except privmessage)